srinath-ganesh/Restaurant_Management_System-OOAD-UE20CS352/README.md

 # Restaurant_Management_System-OOAD-UE20CS352
-OOAD Project involving the usage of SpringMVC and design patterns in Java.
+As a part of OOAD project, Restaurant Management System is a project implemented using springmvc and implementing all design patterns.